NCAR/noahmp/README.md

-# noahmp

-Noah-MP Community Repository
+# Noah-MP version 4.2 archive

-This is an old code version consistent with the WRF version 4.2.
+This branch is to archive the Noah-MP version 4.2 consistent with the Noah-MP code released in WRF version 4.2.